scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 _[Image credit: Mnemonic - Wikipedia](https://en.wikipedia.org/wiki/Mnemonic)_

-These mnemonics all engage our senses which make it easier to remember what we're trying to remember.
+These mnemonics engage our senses which makes it easier to remember what we're trying to remember.

 ## Elaborative Encoding